 You can keep this syrup but refrigerate.

-Now add your syrup to a glass of your Jasmine Kombucha or sparking water.
+Now add your syrup to a glass of your Jasmine Kombucha or sparkling water.
 Serve with lemon wedge.

 Orange and Mint Spritzer